Information about software during Covid-19 situation

 Running online lectures

-Online lectures can be broadly split between the categories of “Asynchronous” (recorded) or “Synchronous” (live), though you can also run live lectures with recording for playback later.
+Online lectures can be broadly split between the categories of “Asynchronous” (recorded) or “Synchronous” (live), although you can also run live lectures with recording for playback later.
 When recording Live lectures, please note that any Q & A or inter activities that you run will not have the same impact on those who view the recording at a later date.

 Live lectures can be run via Blackboard Collaborate or Zoom, both come with options for sharing video, sound, chat and some levels of interactivity such as polling.
 In testing we find that Blackboard is easier to integrate into a Blackboard course and to provide your students access, whereas Zoom tends to be a little better when working with lower bandwidths.